declic29/lusk.bzh-backup/searx/infopage/en/search-syntax.md

 ## `!!<bang>` External bangs

-SearXNG supports the external bangs from [DuckDuckGo].
+Lusk supports the external bangs from [DuckDuckGo].
 To directly jump to a external search page use the `!!` prefix.
 To give an example:

 - Search Wikipedia with a custom language: